 A call for this macro can be used in your application by embedding the following PCL command in the application code:

 ¬E&f#y3X

-Another command that can be used to prevent overloading the printer's memory is $\neg E\&f\#y8X$.
-This command deletes the macro ID # that currently resides in the printer's memory.
+Another command used to prevent overloading the printer's memory is $\neg E\&f\#y8X$.
+This command deletes the macro ID # currently residing in the printer's memory.

 Printing Images From The Host